 Now here she was living in a virtual palace, and wearing costly designer clothes?
 Besides, how could she afford a home like this?
 She was a seamstress.
 She used to earn a meager income hand-sewing African outfits, doing alterations, and making prayer rugs that Amiri and Red would sell after Jum’ah prayer.

 Malik, I corrected myself.
 Not Red.
 I must never refer to Chausiku’s late husband as Red, not even to myself.
 I’d gotten in the habit of calling him Red during our years on the robbery squad, but there was no valid reason for me to use that nickname.
 He must always be either Malik or Abu Amiri, as some of us used to call him when we were kids.

 I was beginning to think that I now knew where much of Badger’s money had gone.

-I sat on a chair and Chausiku sat opposite.
+I sat on a chair with Chausiku opposite.
 The weather had warmed up a bit but was still cool.
 Goosebumps rose on my forearms.

-She leaned forward with her elbows on her knees, studying me.
+She leaned forward with her hands on her knees, studying me.
 “I’m so happy you’re here,” she said.
 “You should visit more often.
 How’s your family?”

 I told her about my separation.
-I spoke about my daughter, describing her wit and penchant for arts and crafts.
+I spoke about my daughter, describing Hajar’s wit and penchant for arts and crafts.
 Chausiku listened, smiled, asked a few questions, but volunteered little about herself.